ashilohfaith-debug/Ochre/README.md

 </br>

-An AI-native collaborative software development workspace that unifies real-time coding, intelligent assistance, and continuous version history into a single platform.
+A collaborative software development workspace that unifies real-time coding, intelligent assistance, and continuous version history into a single platform.

 </br>